Commissions, charges and margin schedule

 - Q4 – October, November, December

-Please note that the inactivity charge cannot reduce your account balance below zero.
+Please note that the platform fee cannot reduce your account balance below zero.

-You will not incur the inactivity charge if you are being charged a custody fee.
+You will not incur the platform fee if you are being charged a custody fee.

 Please note that the fee can take your account’s cash balance into a negative that will be subject to the negative net free equity interest charge (please see Interest Rates clause).

-Clients placing orders over the phone, chat or email will be subject to a manual order fee of EUR 50 per order.
+Clients placing orders over the phone, chat or email will be subject to a manual order fee of EUR 50 (or account currency equivalent) per order.
 Certain products which cannot be traded on the platform (such as market-made instruments on the LSE, offline bonds, and specific algorithmic orders) and must be executed with the help of the trading desk can still be done free of charge.

-For transfers of Stocks to an account outside Saxo an exit fee will be charged.
-The fee is as follows:
+For transfers of Stocks to an account outside of Saxo and exit fee will be charge.
+This fee will be EUR 50 per line of stock with max.
+EUR 160 fee or the currency account equivalent.